Skip to main content

 Getty Images

-One of the best ways to help make a difference in the LGBTQ+ community is to support queer-owned businesses — in particular, those in the beauty and grooming industry.
-While the beauty world has made strides to become more inclusive in recent years, hawking special-edition Pride items every June as many mainstream brands are inclined to do is seldom enough to pay respect to a community that has been influential in shaping beauty and grooming standards.
+Supporting queer-owned businesses is something we should do not just during Pride Month, but all year round.
+While the beauty world has made strides to become more inclusive in recent years, hawking special-edition Pride items every June as many mainstream brands are inclined to do is never enough to pay respect to a community that has been influential in shaping beauty and grooming standards for decades.

 Alder New York